Wakoma/Lokal/roles/ipfs/README.md

 You should also inform users about the ability to use IPFS on the Lokal network.
 At a minimum you should add instructions for downloading and installing Agregore Mobile on a mobile device and using the IPFS network.
 The section below has some copy you can use.

 Next, you need to choose a username and password that will be used to access the IPFS pinning service.
-This needs to be configured in the variables file as "http basic auth" credentials.
+This needs to be configured in the variables file as `users_ipfs` credentials as a list of dicts `- {user: "username", password: "123456"}`.

 There are lots of content and applications you may wish to add to the pinning service for users.
-We recommend uploading and pinning [this markdown blog](https://github.com/AgregoreWeb/markdown-blog) that runs on IPFS.
+We recommend uploading and pinning [Agregore's markdown blog](https://github.com/AgregoreWeb/markdown-blog) that runs on IPFS.
 It will enable users to create and share their own content on the IPFS network.

 To upload and pin the blog: